marcodpt/paw/README.md

 It can be an excellent practical reference on how to use `Paw` and how to organize the code.

+## 🎯 Goals
+ - Bring maximum customization via graphical interface.
+ - Build a solid, well-tested library of hyperscript components.
+ - Simplify the use of third-party libraries with components with sane defaults.
+ - Document all code completely and at the same time concisely.
+ - Many examples synchronized with the tests.

 ## 📢 Motivation